-As individuals, there seems to be no escape from war, injustice and inequality because we live in a world that is constantly switched on, plugged into an endless stream of information and opinions.
+Distress arising from the news agenda can be hard to escape in a world that is constantly switched on, plugged into an endless stream of information.

-The technology that used to be the stuff of science-fiction means that it is now very difficult to miss news of major world events.
-This overload of information and topical conversation can have a highly detrimental effect on the human mind.
-Neuroscientist Daniel J. Levitin found the link between information overload and multi-tasking, which is exactly what the brain is doing as it consumes content while trying to focus on work.
-Multi-tasking increases the level of the stress hormone cortisol and therefore, this can have a serious effect on the brain’s physiological health.
+Neuroscientist Daniel J. Levitin found the link between information overload and multi-tasking, as the brain attempts to consume content while focus on work.
+Multi-tasking increases the level of the stress hormone cortisol which can have a serious effect on the brain’s physiological health.

-How heavy is this mental burden of political events on employees in the workplace?
+How heavy is this mental burden on employees in the workplace?
 How does it manifest itself?
 And what should businesses do about it?

 How does this mental burden manifest in the workplace and what are the issues for business?